nickpelek/Pizza_Store_Sales/README.md

 ## Data Analysis Process (*SQL Queries*)
-> In this section we'll break down the project questions with SQL queries to find some useful insights.
+> In this section we'll break down the project questions with SQL queries to find some **useful insights**.
 #### -How many orders does the store have on average each day?
 ```sql
 WITH avg_orders AS(